Free Shipping on Orders Over $200

 Jurywork by the National Jury Project provides expert advice, methods, and strategies for effectively handling civil or criminal jury trials.
 This massive three volume set synthesizes law, sociology, and psychology to help improve jury selection and communication with jurors.
 The book provides insight into case analysis, trial preparation, juror attitudes, and jury selection questions.

 As a plaintiff’s lawyer, one of your most difficult tasks is facing conservatives who don’t like lawyers, lawsuits, or people who seek compensation for a loss.
 In many jurisdictions, you face so many conservatives biased against you and your client that you can’t take them all off for cause.
-What if you could differentiate conservatives who believe strongly in the personal value of life and liberty, value the constitutional right to civil jury trial, and who will punish rule breakers from those who are truly the worst for your case?
-In this video, Arkansas trial lawyer Paul Byrd discusses three types of conservatives and how questions in voir dire can help you identify which will be best for the facts of your case, and those who will be worst.
+What if you could differentiate conservatives who believe strongly in the personal value of life and liberty, value the constitutional right to civil jury trial, and who will punish rule breakers; from those who are truly the worst for your case?
+Then once you have your jury, how can you present your cases in a way that appeals to the conservatives who will support the core values behind your case?
+The same anti-lawyer and anti-lawsuit bias applies when lawyers face tort reform and anti-co...

 In this book, Eric Oliver, one of the nation’s leading trial consultants, takes a deep dive into cutting edge research in communication, human judgement, perception, and influence that breaks down the process of turning abstractions into effective persuasive practices.
 This is particularly important in establishing rapport and reading the jury during voir dire, and then extends to your relationship with the jurors throughout trial.
 This latest edition discusses the most relevant developments in the science of decision making.
 For moderate to advanced practitioners.